My Favorite Protein Green Smoothie

 You can use sunflower seed butter instead of almond butter to make it nut-free.
 You could also use peanut butter, however I find it a bit too overpowering in this smoothie.

-Feel free to use unsweetened almond milk in this smoothie instead of soy milk.
+Feel free to use other plant milk in this smoothie instead of soy milk.
 Keep in mind that this will significantly reduce the amount of protein in this recipe.

 You can try using other greens, such as kale.
 Spinach does have a milder taste, so if you’re new to green smoothies, you may want to stick with that.

+Protein Powder: Use vegan protein if you want to keep this recipe plant-based.
 You can start with 1 tablespoon of protein powder, then increase as desired.
 I like using 2, but it can have a strong taste.
+The amount of protein will depend on the type and amount of protein powder you use.

 If you make this protein green smoothie, be sure to leave a comment and/or give this recipe a rating!
-I love to hear from you guys.
-And of course, if you try this recipe, don’t forget to tag me on Instagram!
+And if you try this recipe, don’t forget to tag me on Instagram!

 more recipes